 How to Make Swedish Tea Ring

-- Rise: The bread will need to rise here and once again after shaping and cutting.
+- Rise: The bread will need to rise in a large bowl coated in cooking spray.
+Let is rise in a warm place and once again after shaping and cutting.

-- Roll: First you’ll roll it flat, cover it with goodness, and then roll it again to form a log.
-Shape the log into a wreath.
+- Roll: Place dough on a floured surface.
+You’ll roll it flat in a rectangular shape, cover it with goodness, and then roll it from the long side to form a log.
+Shape the log into a pastry wreath.

-- Cut: Be careful not to cut all the way through or you’ll get cinnamon rolls but add cuts at about 1 inch intervals.
+- Cut: Be careful not to cut all the way through or you’ll get cinnamon rolls but instead add cuts at about 1 inch intervals.
+You can use kitchen scissors or a sharp knife.

 - Bake: After the tea ring has risen again, bake, keeping an eye on the color to make sure it doesn’t burn.

-- Drizzle: My kids fav part (they go a little crazy with it..)
-And your icing and the pecans and raisins here.
+- Drizzle: My kids favorite part (they go a little crazy with it..)

 That’s it!
 It seems complicated but don’t forget, two of those steps are you walking away from it and letting it do it’s thing!